 What to know about the 5 Wood?

 The 5 wood is a club with a specific design tailored to achieve particular shot outcomes.
-It belongs to the family of woods, known for their larger clubheads and increased distance potential.
+It belongs to the family of woods, known for its larger clubheads and increased distance potential.

-The 5 wood, in particular, features a shallow face and a lower center of gravity, contributing to higher launch angles and a more penetrating ball flight.
-Golfers may appreciate the uncommonly described “trajectory control” that the 5 wood offers, making it suitable for long shots from the fairway or off the tee.
+The 5 Wood, in particular, features a shallow face and a lower centre of gravity, contributing to higher launch angles and a more penetrating ball flight.
+Golfers may appreciate the uncommonly described “trajectory control” that the 5 Wood offers, making it suitable for long shots from the fairway or off the tee.

 What to know about the 5 Iron?